-Two years ago, the Ohio House voted in support of the Quality Community School Support provision.
-I would submit that the programdespite the havoc wreaked by the pandemic--has been a rousing success in encouraging community schools to step up to meet the expectations of quality established by this body.
-I implore you not to throw away something that is working just when it is starting to pay dividends for the children in our state who need it the most.
+Two years ago, this government saw it fit to create and fund the Quality Community School Support provision, and I would submit that the program--despite the havoc wreaked by the pandemic--has been a rousing success in encouraging community schools to step up to meet the expectations of quality established by this body.
+I implore you to not just sustain this program, but to fund it at a level that honors the financial commitment stated in the original bill.
+Please do not throw away something that is working just when it is starting to pay dividends for the children in our state who need it the most.
 Instead I encourage you to double down where you can see clear returns on your investment.
 Innovative approaches like this are what will ensure that successful schools serving Ohio's historically marginalized communities continue to improve and eventually serve more students.